Cerebral Palsy Risk Factors Explained

 These factors include:

-- Blood type incompatibility: There is a higher risk of the mother’s immune system refusing the child’s blood type if their blood types do not match.
-In this condition, the mother’s body may produce antibodies which attack the child’s blood cells.
-This increases risk of brain damage.
+• Blood type incompatibility: There is a higher risk of the mother’s immune system refusing the child’s blood type if their blood types do not match.
+In this condition, the mother’s body may produce antibodies that attack the child’s blood cells.
+This increases the risk of brain damage.

 Genetic Risk Factors